katexochen/ttrpcurl/README.md

+> [!WARNING]\
+>  This project is still in early development.
+Please open an issue if anything doesn't work out for you.

 # ttRPCurl

 `ttrpcurl` is a command-line tool that lets you interact with [ttRPC](https://github.com/containerd/ttrpc) servers.
 It's basically curl for ttRPC servers, and is heavily influenced by [gRPCurl](https://github.com/fullstorydev/grpcurl), which does the same thing for gRPC.